BobtheGoon/FullStackOpen2022/osa2/2.1-2.5/part1/README.md

-This is the second week of FullStackOpen 2022.
-This is the first part which contains the "course" project.
+This is the third week of FullStackOpen 2022.
+This is the first part which contains the continuation of the course list assignment.